John Fisher, 1st Baron Fisher: HMS Inflexible

 Fisher was considered sufficiently able, with recommendations following all of his postings, to be appointed captain of the newly completed battleship HMS Inflexible.
 Inflexible had the largest guns and thickest armour of any ship in the navy, but still carried masts and sails and had slow, muzzle-loading guns.
 She had been seven years under construction and had many innovations built into her, including electric lighting and torpedo tubes, but with such a tortuous layout that crew became lost.
 The sails were never used for propulsion, but because a ship's performance was partly judged on the speed with which a ship could set sails, Fisher was obliged to drill the crew in their use.

 In spring 1882 Inflexible was part of the Mediterranean Fleet and was assigned to protection of Queen Victoria during a visit to Menton on the Riviera.
-This was intended as a reminder of British naval prowess to the French, but allowed Fisher to meet Victoria and her grandson, Prince Henry of Prussia, who later became admiral of the German navy.
+This was intended as a reminder of British naval prowess to the French, but allowed Fisher to meet Victoria and her grandson, Prince Henry of Prussia, who later became admiral of the Imperial German Navy.
 Victoria was impressed by Fisher, as she had been by his brother Philip who had served on royal yachts and for whom she had arranged the ill-fated posting to Atalanta.

-Inflexible took part in the 1882 Anglo-Egyptian War, bombarding the port of Alexandria as part of Admiral Seymour's fleet.
-Fisher was placed in charge of a landing party which was quartered in the Khedive's palace.
+Inflexible took part in the 1882 Anglo-Egyptian War, bombarding the port of Alexandria as part of Admiral Frederick Seymour's fleet.
+Fisher was placed in charge of a landing party which was quartered in the Ras El Tin Palace.
 Lacking means of reconnaissance, he devised a plan to armour a train with iron plates, machine gun and cannon.
 This became celebrated and widely reported by correspondents, so that its inventor, Fisher, came to the attention of the public for the first time as a hero.
 Shore duty had the unfortunate effect that Fisher became seriously ill with dysentery and malaria.
-He refused to take sick leave, but eventually was ordered home by Lord Northbrook, who commented, 'the Admiralty could build another Inflexible, but not another Fisher'.
+He refused to take sick leave, but eventually was ordered home by Lord Northbrook, who commented, "the Admiralty could build another Inflexible, but not another Fisher".

 During this time he became a close friend of the future King Edward VII and Queen Alexandra.
 He was appointed a Companion of the Bath (CB) in 1882.